patrickalin/bloomsky-client-go/README.md

 A simple Go client for the BloomSky API.
 I's possible to export informations in the console or in in Time Series Database InfluxData.

+## 2 Getting Started

-## Prerequisites
+### Prerequisites

 * BloomSky API key (get it here: https://dashboard.bloomsky.com/)

-## Getting Started

 ### Installation

 Download the [binary](https://github.com/patrickalin/bloomsky-client-go/releases) for your OS and the [config.yaml](https://github.com/patrickalin/bloomsky-client-go/blob/master/config.yaml) in the same folder.

+### Configuration

+!!!!
+You have to change the API Key in the config.yaml.

 ### Usage

-You have to change the API Key in the config.yaml.
+* Windows : goBloomsky-windows-amd64.exe
+* Linux : goBloomsky-linux-amd64.bin
+* Mac : goBloomsky-darwin-amd64.bin

 ### Example : result in the standard console.